gnh1201/topic-activitypub/cache.md

 http_access allow localnet
 ```

-I recommend separating the operational server from the proxy server.
-You can install Squid on each server to relay proxy requests.
+I recommend separating the operation server and the proxy server.
+You can install Squid on each server to relay proxy requests, and set up redundancy so that the local connection is used automatically when Cloudflare WARP is unavailable.

 ### Splitted edge
 [Regions with peering conflicts with CDN providers offering free plans](https://www.gameple.co.kr/news/articleView.html?idxno=208925) may require a splitted edge.
 This approach requires setting up DNS subdomains and installing and configuring [geoipupdate (MaxMind)](https://github.com/maxmind/geoipupdate) along with the [ngx_http_geoip2_module (an nginx extension module)](https://github.com/leev/ngx_http_geoip2_module).